Marvin Kitman: Awards and honors

 In 1982, Kitman was a finalist for the Pulitzer Prize for Criticism.

-Kitman was given the Humorous Writing Award from the Society of the Silurians, a New York area press organization, in 1991 and a Special Commentary Award from the same body in 1993.
+Kitman was given the Humorous Writing Award from the Society of the Silurians, a New York-based press organization, in 1991 and a Special Commentary Award from the same body in 1993.

 Kitman received City College's Townsend Harris Medal in 1992.

 He was given the James W. Carey Award for Outstanding Media Ecology Journalism from the Media Ecology Association in 2008.

-Kitman was enrolled into the Brooklyn Tech Hall of Fame in 1998.
+Kitman was inducted into the Brooklyn Tech Hall of Fame in 1998.

-Kitman has also proclaimed himself the monarch of the Kingdom of Redonda.